 Scratching Posts and Surfaces That Save Your Furniture

 Every cat needs to scratch, it’s how they maintain their claws, mark territory, and stretch their muscles.
 Good Christmas presents for cats include appropriate scratching surfaces that redirect this behavior away from your couch.
-The key is offering options that are more appealing than whatever they’re currently destroying.

 A cat with long fur lying on a cat tree in front of a scratching post.